 NAMED A BEST BOOK OF THE YEAR BY THE ECONOMIST OBSERVER NEW SCIENTIST BBC FOCUS INDEPENDENT

-with your favourite quirky and brilliant professor' Leah Crane New Scientist 'Weird science
+discussion with your favourite quirky and brilliant professor' Leah Crane New Scientist

-mechanics cosmology string theory and much more she describes how small tweaks to our
+concepts in quantum mechanics cosmology string theory and much more she describes how small

-incomplete understanding of reality can result in starkly different futures.
-Our universe could
+tweaks to our incomplete understanding of reality can result in starkly different futures.
+Our

-collapse in upon itself or rip itself apart or even - in the next five minutes - succumb to
+universe could collapse in upon itself or rip itself apart or even - in the next five minutes

-an inescapable expanding bubble of doom.
-This captivating story of cosmic escapism examines a
+- succumb to an inescapable expanding bubble of doom.
+This captivating story of cosmic

-mesmerizing yet unfamiliar physics landscape while sharing the excitement a leading
+escapism examines a mesmerizing yet unfamiliar physics landscape while sharing the excitement a

 explosions and bouncing universes Mack shows that even though we puny humans have no chance of